Saving enough money for a home in a year may sound ambitious, but with the right approach you could save the deposit you need in less than 12 months.

 However, this doesn’t have to stop you from saving for a deposit in just one year.
 Once you know the price of the homes you can afford to pay and the deposit amount you will need to save up, you can start building your bank account balance.

 The first step is to make a budget and figure out which expenses you can cut back on.
 For example, you’d be surprised how much you could save by cancelling your gym membership or eating at home instead of dining out a couple of extra nights per week.

-If you set up a high-interest online savings account and start putting money away each week, your savings balance will quickly start to grow.
+If you set up a high-interest online savings account and start putting money away each week, your savings balance will begin growing quickly.

 Check out our tips for saving for a deposit while renting.

 Lara, 32, is an executive assistant who earns $80,000 a year.
 Although she’s never been big on saving money – she’s spent all of her annual leave in the past few years travelling the world – and now Lara has around $10,000 saved.
 In one year’s time, Lara wants to be able to buy herself an apartment for up to $450,000, and she sets herself a goal of saving a 10% deposit ($45,000) in the next 12 months.